soyware/heck_csgo_external/README.md

 Otherwise simply select "Release (no curl)" configuration and compile.

 # Usage
+* Edit the config to enable/disable features (0 - off, 1 - on)
+* Start the cheat

 Config parsing depends on the order of lines (e.g. 1st setting must be "aimbot enable").

 You'll most likely get "Warning: MapVirtualKey returned 0" if you break the order of settings.